bitonic-cjp/lightning-rfc/12-payment-protocol.md

 # Encryption layer

 On top of the selected transport layer, an encryption layer is applied.
-This encryption layer is identical to BOLT8, except for the following
+This encryption layer is identical to [BOLT #8](08-transport.md), except for the following differences:
-differences:
-* Prior to following BOLT8, the following data is exchanged:
+* Prior to following [BOLT #8](08-transport.md), the following data is exchanged:

   ```
   &lt;- s